Open today: 10:30 am–6 pm

 Left to right: Trevor Paglen, Hito Steyerl, Jill Magid, Jess Search, Kate Crawford, Laura Poitras, and Jay Sanders.
 Photograph by Andrew Kist

-At the heart of all Whitney Education programs is a focus on artists—their materials, methods, and inspirations.
-As educators, we create opportunities for visitors with different needs, experiences, and interests to make meaningful connections with the art on view.
-With the intrepid spirit of the artist in mind, we challenge ourselves and our audiences to think creatively, embrace new ideas, and consider American art and culture in all its complexity.
+The Education Department strives to make the Whitney a dynamic platform for audiences to experience art as integral to their own lives and the world around us.
+Whitney educators work in multifaceted ways as facilitators, translators, advocates, and producers as well as teachers.
+We are committed to an approach that privileges research, responsiveness, and reflection.
+As educators, we create opportunities for visitors with different needs, experiences, and interests to make meaningful connections with art.
+We challenge ourselves and our audiences to think creatively, embrace new ideas, and consider American art and culture in all its complexity.

 Learn more about us

 Read our staff profiles